Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Direct Competitors:** [Debt Payoff Planner](https://www.debtpayoffplanner.com/), [Undebt.it](https://undebt.it/), [unbury.me](https://unbury.me/), and [Vertex42 Debt Reduction Calculator](https://www.vertex42.com/Calculators/debt-reduction-calculator.html) are focused on helping users manage and pay down debt using popular strategies like Snowball and Avalanche.
 However, none of these tools offer multicurrency support or the ability to customize debt repayment plans as extensively as the Debt Free Planner.
 These tools primarily cater to users who want straightforward debt repayment solutions but lack the advanced features that the Debt Free Planner provides.

-- **General Competitors:** Mint, [YNAB](https://www.youneedabudget.com/), [Quicken](https://www.quicken.com/), [Personal Capital](https://www.personalcapital.com/), and [Simplifi](https://www.quicken.com/simplifi) are popular tools that offer a wide range of financial management featuress, including budgeting, expense tracking, and investment management.
+- **General Competitors:** Mint, [YNAB](https://www.youneedabudget.com/), [Quicken](https://www.quicken.com/), [Personal Capital](https://www.personalcapital.com/), and [Simplifi](https://www.quicken.com/simplifi) are popular tools that offer a wide range of financial management features, including budgeting, expense tracking, and investment management.
 However, they do not provide features that support the creation of debt repayment strategies.
 Among these, YNAB is the only tool that offers an official, well-documented API that could be used to pull data into the Debt Free Planner.
 While Mint does not officially offer a public API, there are unofficial third-party APIs that have been developed to interact with Mint’s data.

 - **Differentiation:** The Debt Free Planner stands out in this competitive landscape by offering a highly specialized tool that caters directly to the needs of loan recipients.
 Its focus on advanced debt repayment strategies, including the unique Hybrid Debt Repayment Strategy, multicurrency support, and customizable debt plans, provides a unique value proposition that is not fully addressed by any existing mainstream financial management tools.
 This specialization positions the Debt Free Planner as the go-to solution for users serious about optimizing their debt repayment process and achieving financial freedom.

 ### 2.5.
 Assumptions and Risks